mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

  *  path - path to the mongodb installation
  */
 nems.stop('path/to/mongodb')
-    .then(function () {
+    .then(function (successMessage) {
       // do anything after mongodb shutdown
     }.catch(err) {
-      // catch any standard Error, e.g. if child process to start mongo crashed };
+      // catch any MongoError or standard Error, e.g. if child process to start mongo crashed };
 ```